MicroStrategy/rest-api-docs/docs/common-workflows/manage-security-filter-objects/create-a-security-filter-object-using-a-custom-expression.md

 }
 ```

-### Escape Sequences for the ApplyComparison Function
+### Escape sequences for the ApplyComparison function

 If you use the `ApplyComparison` function in an expression, make sure to use escape sequences for the double quotes.